top of page

 So remind yourself to enjoy a giggle, and know it will be okay, even if it doesn't seem that way.

-Do it hourly, daily, and weekly if need be.
+Remind yourself to do it hourly, daily, and weekly if need be.

 We will get through this life together.